-Their delightful burrito offerings include both vegetarian and non-vegetarian varieties to cater to all taste buds.
+Their delightful burrito offerings include vegetarian and non-vegetarian varieties to cater to all taste buds.

-They even have unique breakfast burritos for giving you the perfect energy boost at the start of the day!
+They even have unique breakfast burritos to give you the perfect energy boost at the start of the day!

 You can also book a space to host a party in a high-energy atmosphere with the choicest burrito served to guests!